Transmission (Gearbox) Flushes

 A popular up-sell on your Land Rover service at some garages is the transmission flush.
 A transmission flush (as described in this article) involves connecting a machine to your vehicle’s transmission cooler lines, and letting the machine pump new transmission fluid into the vehicle while it draws the old fluid out.

 So, what’s wrong with that?
 Indeed, changing your transmission fluid is very important maintenance.
-The problem with a transmission flush is how the service is being performed.
+The problem with a transmission flush is how the service is performed.
 Most car manufacturers recommend only draining your transmission fluid, and then refilling it.
 Read on!

 Fact #1: On many vehicles, transmission flushes are an incomplete service.